The Sports Law Review: Germany

 According to the business-risk rule, unexpected external events leading to a temporary inability to perform the employment contract as intended usually fall within the responsibility of the employer and do not provide for a compelling reason not to pay an employee.

 During the covid-19 pandemic employers had the option of ordering their employees to perform 'short-time' work (Kurzarbeit), subject to certain conditions and approval by the Federal Employment Agency (Bundesagentur für Arbeit).
-The short-time work scheme allows employers to reduce the work time of their employees by up to 100 per cent.
+The short-time work scheme allows employers to reduce the work time of their employees by up to 100 per cent for up to 24 months.
 Accordingly, the employer can also reduce the employee's salary by up to 100 per cent.
 In that case, the employee is entitled to short-time work compensation of up to 67 per cent of his or her lost net salary to be paid by the Federal Employment Agency, which also pays the full social security contributions for the employee.
-Short-time work compensation is capped in the sense that only salary of up to €6,900 gross per month (in East Germany, €6,450) is taken into account.
+Until 31 December 2021, under certain circumstances, the percentages may be increased to 77 per cent as of the fourth month and to 87 per cent as of the seventh month of receiving short-time work compensation.
+Short-time work compensation is capped in the sense that only salary of up to €6,900 gross per month (in the former East Germany, €6,450) is taken into account.
 The net pay-out amount will depend on the employee's tax class and family maintenance obligations, if any.
 Voluntarily, the employer can pay an additional allowance on top of the short-time work compensation.
-In principle, the rules on short-time work are also applicable to professional player contracts.100
+In principle, the rules on short-time work are also applicable to professional player contracts.103

 Section 616 of the BGB